 Learn facts about Arkansas for kids.

-Did you know that Arkansas was the 25th state to join the union?
-Yep, that is right.
-Arkansas officially joined the union on June 15, 1836!
-Arkansas is located in the Southern region of the United States.
-Arkansas is bordered by six other states: Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas.
-Arkansas is the twenty-ninth (29th) largest state in the United States.
-There are just over 3 million people living in Arkansas.
-That is a lot of people!!
+Did you know Arkansas was the 25th state to join the United States?
+That's right!
+Arkansas officially became a state on June 15, 1836.
+Located in the southern region of the country, it is bordered by six states: Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, and Texas.
+Arkansas is the 29th largest state in the nation and has just over 3 million population.
+That's quite a lot!

 Facts about Arkansas:

-2. The capital of Arkansas is Little Rock.
-Little Rock became the capital of Arkansas on October 18, 1820.
-Little Rock has a population of around 197,950 people.
+2. Little Rock, the capital of Arkansas, was designated as such on October 18, 1820.
+It has an estimated population of approximately 197,950 residents.

-5. The Arkansas state flag became the official flag on February 26, 1913.
-There have been a few redesigns of the Arkansas state flag over the years.
-The flag that Arkansas uses now has been the official flag of the state since 1924.
-The Arkansas state flag features twenty-five white stars that symbolize that Arkansas was the 25th state to join the union.
-The diamond represents the fact that Arkansas is the nation’s first and only diamond mining/producing state.
-There are four blue stars on the diamond.
-One sits on top of the words Arkansas and three are underneath the words.
+5. The Arkansas state flag was officially adopted on February 26, 1913.
+Over the years, there have been a few redesigns, but the current version has been the official flag since 1924.
+The flag features twenty-five white stars, representing Arkansas as the 25th state to join the Union.
+The diamond shape on the flag signifies that Arkansas is the nation’s first and only state that mines and produces diamonds.
+The diamond has four blue stars: one sits above the word "Arkansas," while the other three are located beneath the words.
 The colors of the flag are red, blue, and white.

-9. Arkansas can get very hot and very cold depending on the time of year.
-The hottest temperature ever record in Arkansas was 120 degrees Fahrenheit in the Ozark, Arkansas on August 10, 1936.
-The coldest temperature ever recorded in Arkansas was -29 degrees Fahrenheit (29 degrees below zero) in Pond, Arkansas on February 13, 1905.
+9. Arkansas is characterized by considerable temperature variability throughout the year.
+The highest temperature recorded in the state was 120 degrees Fahrenheit, which occurred in the Ozarks on August 10, 1936.
+In contrast, the lowest temperature documented was -29 degrees Fahrenheit (29 degrees below zero), recorded in Pond, Arkansas, on February 13, 1905.

 Get your free printable Arkansas worksheet here: